About this event

 In this session, Cobus Daneel, Chair of the CMI Mortality Projections Committee, will give an overview of how the CMI has adjusted the model in response to Covid 19.
 This will be followed by a panel discussion on the practical applications and considerations for setting mortality assumptions from a trustee, corporate and risk transfer perspective.

-Cobus Daneel, Chair of CMI Mortality Projections Committee
+Cobus Daneel, Willis Towers Watson, Chair of CMI Mortality Projections Committee

 Alastair Walker, Head Longevity Analytics, Mercer

-Alistair is Mercer’s UK Head of Longevity Analytics – this is a vital role underlying Mercer’s defined benefit business, ensuring appropriate longevity assumptions are set for our clients.
-He has been at the forefront of leading a team that has developed Mercer’s thought leadership on the short and long-term impact on longevity from COVID-19 on our clients’ pension schemes.
-Alistair also advises a wide range of pension trustee and corporate clients on pension related issues, and am currently the Scheme Actuary for six pension schemes, including schemes of a FTSE100 company.
+Alastair is Mercer’s UK Head of Longevity Analytics – this is a vital role underlying Mercer’s defined benefit business, ensuring appropriate longevity assumptions are set.
+He has been at the forefront of leading a team that has developed Mercer’s thought leadership on the short and long-term impact on longevity from COVID-19 on clients’ pension schemes.
+Alastair also advises a wide range of pension trustee and corporate clients on pension related issues, and is currently the Scheme Actuary for several pension schemes, including schemes of a FTSE100 company.

 Simon Bramwell, Principal, Head of Longevity Risk, Barnett Waddingham